 Health Canada has approved the use of a paediatric Pfizer vaccine for children aged five to 11, in addition to the previously approved Pfizer vaccine used for individuals aged 12 and older.

-In Ontario, children turning five in 2021 can also be vaccinated.
 Health Canada has determined that these vaccines:

 - are safe, effective, and manufactured to the highest quality